amanrai31/JavaAndDsa/02DSA/observations.md

-- If order of orignal array is important => avoid sorting
+- If order of original array is important => avoid sorting